Menu

 The version on the Council’s website was this:

 The suppressed text could have been ‘competent’ or ‘fairminded’, but actually it was ‘this lax’, which is relatively complimentary.
-A formal complaint about the censorship was made on 26 July and finally responded to on 10 September, much more than the 10 business days stipulated.
+A formal complaint about the censorship was made on 26 July and finally responded to on 10 September (in a letter unconvincingly dated 21 August), longer than the stipulated period for reply.
 At one stage the Council sought clarification on the matter, as if they didn’t understand what a heading of ‘FORMAL COMPLAINT STAGE ONE’ meant.

 Eventually the response was essentially one of indifference, or entitlement: